 A rocky start

-Years ago, a Canon rep told me that the company doesn’t make version 1.0 products; the first version it produces incorporates refinements generally reserved for version 2.0, were it any other brand.
-This often means the company may be slower to market with a particular product category or feature, but when it delivers, it does so with noticeable benefits over the competition.
+A Canon rep once told me years ago that Canon doesn’t make version 1.0 products; the first version it produces incorporates refinements generally reserved for version 2.0, were it any other brand.
+This often means the company may be slower to market with a product category or feature, but when it delivers, it does so with noticeable benefits over the competition.
 I think Cinema EOS (Canon’s line of professional movie cameras and lenses) is a good example of this.

 EOS R, on the other hand, is not.
-As a system, it is still very rough around the edges.
+It’s still very rough around the edges.
 It launched with a sole camera and a group of lenses that appeared to be slanted toward the high-cost, high-quality segment.
 Now, its second camera is the cheapest current-model, full-frame mirrorless camera you can buy.
-Something doesn’t add up.
+That doesn’t add up.

-Canon will undoubtedly expand its lens offerings both up and down the price ladder, but for now, the RP is stranded on an island.
+Canon will undoubtedly expand its lens offerings both up and down the price ladder, but for now, the RP is in an awkward position.
 If you already own Canon EF lenses and are fine working with an adapter, then it offers an easy and affordable way to make the jump to mirrorless.
 If not, it may be better to bide your time and see how the lens roadmap plays out.
-Personally, I would love to see a couple more compact primes in line with the 35mm f/1.8, but Canon seems to be focusing on zooms (and one very high-end prime) for the time being.
+Personally, I would love to see a couple more compact primes in line with the 35mm f/1.8, but Canon seems to be focusing on zooms (and one very high-end prime) for 2019.

-Still, in the long run, I believe Canon’s strategy of going after a more entry-level user is sound.
+Still, in the long run, I believe Canon’s strategy of going after a more entry-level customer is sound.
 This is an area that Nikon and Panasonic (and, depending on how you look at it, Sony) have so far ignored with their full-frame mirrorless options.
-It’s not the most exciting move, but it may yet prove to be a very smart one.
-The tech we use most doesn’t necessarily inspire love letters — the best-selling sedan in America is a Toyota Camry, after all — and the RP will likely find plenty of happy customers thanks to its ease of use and low price.
+It may not be the most exciting move, but it could be a very smart one.
+The tech we use most doesn’t necessarily inspire love letters — the bestselling sedan in America is a Toyota Corolla, after all — and the RP will likely find plenty of happy customers thanks to its ease of use and low price.